 This specification is available for purchase in the following bundles:

-Use this CSI 3-part SimpleSpecs™ master specification to specify interior plastic panel signs.
+Use this 3-part SimpleSpecs™ specification template to specify interior plastic panel signs.

 Signs are used for room identification and to identify occupancy loads, emergency evacuation routes, and similar uses.

 Several methods are available to produce the sign graphics; the most common methods are included in this section.

 Signs may be framed or unframed and can include slots to permit the use of changeable graphic cards.

 Most accessibility codes require that signs be placed on the wall adjacent to doors rather than on the door itself.

 Related SimpleSpecs template: